Skip to content

 Hit and Run Attorney

 That’s when you need a lawyer with experience in hit and run and leaving the scene cases.
-Defense Attorney Thomas Gallagher‘s decades of experience with these cases can benefit you.
+Defense Attorney Thomas Gallagher‘s decades of experience with these car accident cases can benefit you.

 He can help identify effective defenses.
 And he can be the difference between getting a conviction record and keeping it clean.
 And Thomas Gallagher can help you avoid prison or jail.